-"Uh, no," the kid looked surprised that she would think that, "You can sit, if you want."
+"Uh, no." The kid looked surprised that she would think that.
+"You can sit, if you want."

 "Pleased to meet you.
 Is that 1000 Magical Herbs and Fungi?"
 Rigel nodded at the book in Neville's lap.

-"I have," she said, then backtracked as the boy looked significantly alarmed, "I don't think you need to have read any of it though.
+"I have," she said, then backtracked as the boy looked significantly alarmed.
+"I don't think you need to have read any of it, though.
 I was only interested because Herbology has a lot to do with Potions."

-"Oh," Neville looked much relieved, "Yeah, probably.
-So you like Potions then?
-I read the introduction to that book, too, but it looks quite complicated.
+"Oh."
+Neville looked much relieved.
+"So you like Potions, then?
+I read the introduction to that textbook, too, but it looks quite complicated.
 And the first potion listed uses toad parts.
-I have a toad, his name is Trevor," the boy explained, "I don't know if I like the idea of dissecting animals for parts."
+I have a toad.
+His name is Trevor," the boy explained.
+"I don't know if I like the idea of dissecting animals for parts."

 "You won't have to do the harvesting, most likely.
 The professor will have the ingredients already," Rigel said.

 "You think?
-Maybe it won't be so bad then," Neville swung his feet a bit nervously, then blurted, "What House do you think you'll be sorted into?"
+Maybe it won't be so bad, then."
+Neville swung his feet a bit nervously, then blurted, "What House do you think you'll be sorted into?"

-"I'm hoping for Slytherin."
+"I'm hoping for Slytherin," she said honestly.

-"You—uh, Slytherin?"
+"You—Slytherin?"
 Neville squeaked.

-"The Potions Master at Hogwarts is the Head of Slytherin House," she explained, "I heard he favors his own House, so the best chance I have at getting extra tutoring from him is to be a Slytherin."
+"The Potions master at Hogwarts is the head of Slytherin House," she explained.
+"I've heard he favors his own House, so the best chance I have at getting extra tutoring from him is to be in Slytherin."

-"Well, good luck," he offered.
+"Well, good luck," he offered kindly.

-"Thank you.
-I hope you like the House you get as well."
+"Thank you," she said.
+"I hope you like the House you get, as well."

 "Are you blind?" she asked, remembering to pitch her voice deeper, the way Archie's went when he got angry, just in time.

 The bigger boy advanced on her almost casually, whipping a foot toward her middle.
 Only a swift roll in the opposite direction saved her from a bruised rib or two.
-She got to her feet and rounded on the kid, who could have been maybe a fifth or sixth year, "My apologies," she said, thinking to diffuse the situation, "Obviously you're not blind, just rather upset, but there's no need to take it out on me."
+She got to her feet and rounded on the kid, who could have been maybe a fifth or sixth year.
+"My apologies," she said through gritted teeth, thinking to defuse the situation.
+"Obviously you're not blind, just rather upset, but there's no need to take it out on me."

-Flint curled his lip at the boy, "Weasley."
-Apparently that was enough said in his opinion, for he turned and stalked off with one last annoyed glare in Rigel's direction.
+Flint curled his lip at the boy.
+"Weasley."
+Apparently that was enough said in his opinion, for he turned and stalked off, with one last annoyed glare in Rigel's direction.

-"It was no trouble," the boy said airily, "I was only doing my duty as a prefect."
+"It was no trouble," the boy said airily.
+"I was only doing my duty as a prefect."

 [end of chapter one].